JayeshTatipamul/Introduction-To-Fractional-Calculus-In-LaTeX/README.md

-# Fractional Calculus Project
+# Introduction to Fractional Calculus

-**Collaborators**:
+## A Project Report

+**Presented by**:
-Mr. Tatipamul Jayesh Ravimohan,
+- Mr. Tatipamul Jayesh Ravimohan (Roll No: 7376)
-Mr. Bharale Shriniwas Suresh,
+- Mr. Bharale Shriniwas Suresh (Roll No: 7375)
-Mr. Bussa Mohan Ashok,
+- Mr. Bussa Mohan Ashok (Roll No: 7378)
-Mr. Bulla Shridhar Shivanand
+- Mr. Bulla Shridhar Shivanand (Roll No: 7360)

+**Class**: M.Sc.
+Part-II

+**Under the Guidance of**:
+Shri.
+Anand R. Reshimkar

+**Submitted to**:
+Department of Mathematics,
+D. B. F. Dayanand College of Arts and Science, Solapur
+P. A. H. Solapur University, Solapur

 ---